bpp/bpp-manual/bpp-4-manual.md

 Efficiency (Eff\*).
 Larger values for ESS\* and Eff\* indicate better mixing and more reliable estimates.
-The above information is also printed (along with other technical details of the run) to the output file specified by the `outfile` variable in the control file (in our example, `out.txt`).
+The above information is also printed (along with other technical details of the run) to the output file specified by the `jobname` variable in the control file (in our example, `jobname = out` and thus the output file is called `out.txt`).
 A tree file in NEXUS/Newick format is also created and placed in the file named FigTree.tre which is formatted for viewing/printing using the [Figtree](http://tree.bio.ed.ac.uk/software/figtree/) program

 #### MCMC output file

-A file will be produced (with a name specified by the control file variable `mcmcfile`) that contains the mcmc samples from the run for all the $\theta$ and $\tau$ parameters.
+A file will be produced (with a name specified by the control file variable `jobname`) that contains the mcmc samples from the run for all the $\theta$ and $\tau$ parameters.
 When running under analysis method A00 the contents of this file can be analyzed using a program such as [Tracer]() to visually examine the convergence and mixing of the MCMC